Carbon offset selection criteria

-Offsets must demonstrate actual emission reductions compared to what would have otherwise happened and ensure the emissions they represent are not simply released at a later date or are displaced elsewhere.
+Carbon offset projects must demonstrate actual emission reductions compared to if they were not implemented.
+They must also ensure the emission reductions they represent are not simply released at a later date or are displaced elsewhere.

 Real: